jiripospisil/PB4NB/README.markdown

 Usage
 -----

-Select some text and click the Pastebin.com icon in the NB menus (Tools or Toolbar) or by pressing Alt+Shift+P.
+Select some text and click the Pastebin.com icon in the NB menus (Tools or Toolbar) or press Alt+Shift+P.